saurg/2048-multiplayer/README.md

 then it will ask you to enter the username, and IP address of server.(which you got from ifconfig)

+If you want to play in the opengl window, then

+> 2048.out opengl

-That's all. (it's pretty elementary now, first time used sockets and some things are not working properly, more like a POC now)
+That's all. (it's pretty elementary now, first time used sockets ,opengl and some things are not working properly, more like a POC now)